 Hold periodic meetings between faculty and FIT, including outside the medical setting.
-Have FIT discuss issue(s) with faculty and program director as an entire group rather than from one individual.
-Suggest possible solutions.
+Have FIT discuss issue(s) with faculty and program director as an entire

 Make sincere effort by faculty to implement recommended changes.

 Address clerical and nonclinical tasks by FIT.